-The Company entered into an operating lease for its corporate headquarters with an entity that is wholly owned by the chief executive officer of the Company.
-The Company has evaluated its relationship with the related party and concluded that the related party is not a variable interest entity because the Company has no direct ownership interest or relationship other than the lease.
-The lease for headquarters is for an initial term of twelve years through November 2022 with a renewal option for one 10-year term at prevailing market rates.
+In 2018, Medpace, Inc. entered into a multi-year lease agreement governing future occupancy of additional office space in Cincinnati, Ohio with an entity that is wholly owned by the Company's chief executive officer and certain members of his immediate family.
+The Company began to occupy the premises in the second quarter of fiscal year 2020.
+The lease expires in 2040 and the Company has two 10-year options to extend the term of the lease.
 The Company pays rent, taxes, insurance, and maintenance expenses that arise from the use of the property.
-Annual base rent for its corporate headquarters allows for adjustments to the rental rate annually for increases in the consumer price index.
-Operating lease cost recognized for the three months ended March 31, 2020 and 2019 was \$0.5 million, respectively.
+Annual base rent for the corporate headquarters allows for adjustments to the rental rate annually for increases in the consumer price index.
+The Company has determined that the lease is an operating lease.
+Operating lease cost recognized for the three and six months ended June 30, 2020 was \$0.9 million.
 The operating lease cost was allocated between Total direct costs and Selling, general and administrative in the condensed consolidated statements of operations.
-The Operating lease right-of-use assets at March 31, 2020 and December 31, 2019 were \$4.8 million and \$5.3 million, respectively, in the condensed consolidated balance sheets.
-The current and long-term portions of the lease liabilities at March 31, 2020 were \$1.8 million and \$3.0 million, and were recognized in Other current liabilities and Operating lease liabilities in the condensed consolidated balance sheets.
-The current and long-term portions of the lease liabilities at December 31, 2019 were \$1.8 million and \$3.5 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the condensed consolidated balance sheets.
+The Operating lease right-of-use assets at June 30, 2020 were \$54.2 million in the condensed consolidated balance sheets.
+The current and long-term portions of the lease liabilities at June 30, 2020 were \$0.8 million and \$63.7 million, respectively, and were recognized in Other current liabilities and Operating lease liabilities in the condensed consolidated balance sheets.